For those lucky enough to have been born healthy, staying healthy is largely a choice.

 Unavoidable toxins in the environment, known as persistent organic pollutants (POPs), are more concentrated in meat, fish, dairy and eggs, because they are higher in the food chain.

 According to the WHO, more than 90% of human exposure to dioxins, a group of POPs continuously emitted by industry and other activities, is through food, mainly meat, dairy products, fish and shellfish.
-Very low levels are found in plants.
+Comparatively, very low levels are found in plants.

 Organically grown plants have the additional advantage of avoiding most pesticide residue.